.

 Seriema

 Red-legged Seriema, or Crested Cariama, Cariama cristata.
 This is found from eastern Brazil, to central Argentina.
-It is bigger and nests on the ground or.
+It is bigger and nests on the ground or in a bush or tree up to above the ground.

 Black-legged Seriema, Chunga burmeisteri.
 This is found in northwest Argentina and Paraguay.
 It nests in a tree.